seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_09"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 9.
 Overriding the driver via BaseCase</h2>

-When you want to use SeleniumBase methods via <code>BaseCase</code>, but you want total freedom to control how you spin up your web browsers, this is the format you want.
+When you want to use SeleniumBase methods via <code translate="no">BaseCase</code>, but you want total freedom to control how you spin up your web browsers, this is the format you want.
 Although SeleniumBase gives you plenty of command-line options to change how your browsers are launched, this format gives you more control when the existing options aren't enough.
 Here's an example of that:

 ```python
 from selenium import webdriver